Hours of Service (HOS)

 Moderately Impacted.
 Reason: These carriers will see an operational impact in that most routes

 Moderately Impacted.
 Reason: Carriers such as repair companies, service companies, construction companies (other than their “transport” operations), railroads, etc. that limit their drivers’ hours for other reasons will generally be moderately impacted.
 If these carriers have a problem with the hours-of-service it is typically with the 14 hour rule, not the driving rule (these drivers drive out to worksite in the morning, take a lunch hour, and then drive back in the evening, total of 2 to 3 hours of actual driving).
 Therefore, any changes to the structure of the 14-hour rule will impact these carriers, but changes to the daily driving limit will not impact these carriers.
 However, these non-freight carriers may actually see a positive impact due to being able to spend more time at the job sites due to the increase from 14 to 16 allowed twice a week.

 Least Impacted.
 Reason: These carriers seldom maximize the driver’s potential hours under the hours-of-service regulations.
 Many are limited under contract to overtime after 8 or 40, motivating the carrier to limit their hours for economic reasons.
 Also, for operational ease and ease of compliance these carriers tend to self-limit their driver utilization at 12 or 14 hours (CDL versus non-CDL) per day to keep the drivers operating under the 100 or 150 mile exception as much as possible.

-All carriers, with the exception of the carriers that operate entirely under the 100 and 150 mile exceptions will feel some impact from any change to the hours of service.
+All carriers, with the possible exception of carriers that operate entirely under the 100- and 150-mile exceptions will feel some impact from any change to the hours of service.
 The impacts include …

 - Retraining all drivers.